-Anghiari is quite a small town so getting here might not be as easy as it seems.
-There is no airport in the city so travel by air would not be possible.
-Anghiari does have a train station so the best way to get to the town would be through trains.
-Anghiari is connected to the other towns and cities in Arezzo quite well through trains.
-For those who are travelling from other locations in Tuscany, connecting trains would be available.
-Visitors can also reach the town through buses; regular bus services are available from the other locations in the province to Anghiari.
+Anghiari is a relatively small town, so getting here might not be as easy as it seems.
+There is no airport, so travel by air would not be possible.
+Anghiari does have a train station so the best way to get to the town is by train.
+It is in fact connected to the other towns and cities in the Arezzo area quite well through the railway.
+For those who are travelling from other locations in Tuscany, connecting trains are available.
+Visitors can also reach the town by bus; regular bus services are available from other locations in the province to Anghiari.
 Travelling by road is also a good option if you have a car.

 Moving around within the city

-Anghiari is quite a small town so moving around isn't much of a problem.
-The best way to explore the town is on foot.
-The city center is quite compact and the best known places in town are located close to the center so they can be easily explored on foot.
-Visitors that have their own car can easily move around in cars since finding parking spots is quite easy.
-The public buses can also be used, these are very inexpensive and the buses are fairly punctual.
+As said, Anghiari is quite a small town so moving around isn't much of a problem.
+Actually, the best way to explore the town is on foot.
+The city center is quite compact and the best known places are located within the walled area, so they can be easily explored on foot.
+Visitors that have their own car can easily move around, since finding parking spots is quite easy.
+The public buses can also be used, these are very inexpensive and fairly punctual.

 Stay and accommodation

 Anghiari has quite a lot of good options when it comes to dining out.
-There are small and large restaurants, pizzerias, cafes and some good bars in the town.
-Tuscan food is quite delicious so the best thing for tourists to do would be to try some of the smaller restaurants in town that serve traditional Tuscan and Italian dishes.
-Some good restaurants in town to try are Cantina Del Granduca, Perbacco and Oliver restaurant.
+There are small and large restaurants, pizzerias, cafés and some good bars.
+Tuscan food is quite delicious, so the best thing for tourists to do is to try some of the smaller restaurants in town that serve traditional Tuscan and Italian dishes.
+Some good restaurants to try are Cantina Del Granduca, Perbacco and Oliver restaurant.

 Shopping in Anghiari

 One of the best things to purchase while in Anghiari is antiques.
-The town has had a long history of crafting antiques and is known all over Italy for its craft.
-Good quality antiques are available in almost all shops in town.
-However, the best thing to do is to visit the antique market here in Anghiari since visitors would have access to a large variety of antiques in this market.
-Also, the markets offer antiques at reasonable prices, in shops the same pieces are available at a greater cost.
+The town has had a long history of crafting and is known all over Italy for it.
+Good quality antiques are available in almost all shops.
+However, the best thing to do is to visit the antique market.
+Also, the markets offer antiques at reasonable prices: in shops, often, the same pieces are available at a greater cost.